 New York Jets kicker Nick Folk might be the first NFL player who does not outwardly view the franchise tag as a slap in his face.

-Folk was slated to become an unrestricted free agent on March 11.
-He wanted a long-term deal, but New York was hesitant to commit.
+Folk was slated to become an unrestricted free agent during free agency.
+He wanted a long-term deal, but New York was hesitant to finically commit to him.
 The Jets finally tagged Folk on Friday.

-Most players dislike the franchise tag because it is only a one-year deal, offering no long-term security.
+Most players dislike the franchise tag because it is only a one-year deal without any long-term security.

 It is hard to imagine Folk is too upset.

-Folk earned $780,000 in 2013, but will receive a guaranteed $3.38 million this upcoming season.
+Folk earned $780,000 in 2013, but will receive a guaranteed $3.38 million during the upcoming season.
 New York could sign Folk to a long-term deal this offseason, but if that does not occur, he will earn over four times his 2013 salary playing under the franchise tag.

-Last season, Folk made 33 of 36 field goals for the Jets, including game-winners against Tampa Bay, Atlanta and England.
+Last season, Folk made 33 of 36 field goals for the Jets.
+Folk made game-winning field goals against Tampa Bay, Atlanta and England, plus made 27-of-27 extra points.

 Folk has made 167 of 208 field goals during his seven-year career, and never missed an extra point (269-of-269).